asllop/tref/README.md

 # Tree in Rows Elemental Format

 TREF is a plain text file format to describe trees in a human readable way.
-There are formats already to describe trees, which the most widely used is [Newick](https://en.wikipedia.org/wiki/Newick_format).
-The problem with Newick is that it is hard to write, but it is even harder to read.
-Other tree formats exist, like [PhyloXML](https://en.wikipedia.org/wiki/PhyloXML) and [Nexus](https://en.wikipedia.org/wiki/Nexus_file), but are verbose, complex and very specialized in bioinformatics.
+There are other formats to describe trees, which the most widely used is [Newick](https://en.wikipedia.org/wiki/Newick_format).
+The problem with Newick is that it is too messy, is hard to write and read by a human and easy to make mistakes.
+Other tree formats like [PhyloXML](https://en.wikipedia.org/wiki/PhyloXML) and [Nexus](https://en.wikipedia.org/wiki/Nexus_file) are verbose, complex and very specialized in bioinformatics.

 With TREF a human can write a tree and understand the structure by having a quick look, because it is designed to be both easy to read for humans and easy to parse for machines.